gleechi/gleechi.github.io/pages/unity/VirtualGrasp_UnityAPI.md

 ### VG_SensorType

-SensorType defines different sensor (or controller) types that can be used by VirtualGrasp.
-Only External Controller is supported.
+Different sensor (or controller) types that can be used by VirtualGrasp.
+Note only External Controller is supported.

 |NO_CONTROLLER|no controller|
 |LEAP|Internal Controller (not supported), Leap motion 3D camera|